-3.1 Any applicationAn email requesting permission to present to the Committee of Whole -Standing Committee-shall state in detail:
+3.1 Any application An email requesting permission to present to the Committee of Whole -Standing Committee-shall state in detail:

-- State the matter to be discussed; - Include materials intended to be distributed to trustees; - Provide the name of any organization or interested party to be represented; - Confirm the authority of the spokesperson.
+(a) State the matter to be discussed;

+- (b) Include materials intended to be distributed to trustees; - (c) Provide the name of any organization or interested party to be represented; - (d) Confirm the authority of the spokesperson.

-2.3 5.13.5 Any application to present at the Committee of Whole-Standing Committee shall-may be approved at the discretion of the Chairperson of the Committee of Whole -Standing Committee who shall:
+2.3 5.13.5 Any application to present at the Committee of Whole - Standing Committee shall-may be approved at the discretion of the Chairperson of the Committee of Whole - Standing Committee who shall:

-• determine if the an opportunity for presentation is available through any other public consultation

-• process, which shall be utilized prior to approval being given for presentation in the Boardroom;
+(e) (a) determine if the an opportunity for presentation is available through any other public consultation process, which shall be utilized prior to approval being given;

+the Boardroom;

-• determine the date on which the presentation shall take place; Not withstanding 2.1, the
+(g)(b) determine the date on which any approved the presentation shall take place;.
+Not withstanding 2.1, the

-Standing Committee Chairperson may waive the notice of eight working daysin
+(h) Standing Committee Chairperson may waive the notice of eight working daysin

-• certain situations;
+(i) certain situations;

-• limit the number of presentations at any meeting to allow the Committee of Whole - Standing Committee sufficient
+(i) (c) limit the number of presentations at any meeting to allow the Committee of Whole - Standing Committee sufficient time to conduct its business.

-• time to conduct its business.
+(k) time to conduct its business.